DKPistilli/hosebox/README.md

 ### Back End

-- [ ] \(potential) add userInventory to User with array of first 50 cards (true scryfall card objects, not pointers) so init inventory doesn't require a scryfall api call
 - [ ] \(potential) add some sort of LeagueModel which stores season, standings (all manually updated??), and like..."about"?
 So that I can add some of the flavor currently relegated to challonge.com
 - [X] Users
     - [X] Validate username (no weird chars, no spaces)